rohan-mistry/MS-Dhoni-Pedia/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A Dummy project for implementing bootstrap.
+A Dummy project showing information about MS Dhoni regarding records,achievements,etc for implementing bootstrap.